 Beebe Healthcare broke ground on its planned South Coastal Health Campus which will include a freestanding Emergency Department and second cancer center on Route 17 in Millville on November 1.
 On an unseasonable warm fall afternoon, many Beebe team members, local community members, and supporters gathered for this celebratory moment to show their support for this significant forward progression.

 Earlier in the same week on October 29, the excitement kicked off as the Beebe Medical Foundation launched into the public phase of its I Believe in Beebe Campaign, the largest campaign goal in Beebe’s 102-year history.
 This campaign will support Beebe’s multi-pronged expansion plans, creating the next generation of care and bringing services close to home.
 The campaign has currently raised $29 million dollars, with the goal of reaching $34 million.
-The total cost of the expansion will cost over $200 million, noted Mr. Fried.
+The total cost of the expansion is more than $200 million.

-On behalf of the Foundation, Judy Aliquo as well as I Believe in Beebe Campaign Co-Chairs, The Megees and The Meolis, thanked the community for their generous donations and support thus received, but also emphasized that the work is not done.
+On behalf of the Foundation, Judy Aliquo as well as I Believe in Beebe Campaign Co-Chairs, Terry and Vanessa Megee and Mike and Kelli Meoli, thanked the community for their generous donations and support thus received, but also emphasized that the work is not done.
 The more money that can be raised, the more Beebe can bring to the community in terms of services.

 Building off this momentum, Nick Perchiniak, MD, announced at the groundbreaking ceremony that Sussex Emergency Associates will be donating $500,000 to the I Believe in Beebe Campaign.
 For someone experiencing a health emergency such as a heart attack, minutes to care make such a difference.
 Having a freestanding emergency department in the South Coastal area will be a tremendous benefit and potentially save lives.